afarago/esphome_component_bthome/components/docs/index.rst

 standalone reception, and a leverage this protocol over ad-hoc routerless WiFi transmission over ESP-NOW channel.

+Beethowen can be used both on ESP8266 and ESP32 devices.

 **BTHome**
   is an energy efficient but flexible BLE (Bluetooth Low Energy) format for devices to broadcast their sensor data and  button presses.
 Devices can run over a year on a single battery.